ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The ID of the task for which the reports will be aggregated.

 * The aggregation job ID.

+* A list of protocol extensions ({{protocol-extensions}}).
+If the Helper does not recognize one of these extensions, or if two extensions have the same ExtensionType, it MUST abort the request with error "unrecognizedMessage".

 * The opaque, VDAF-specific aggregation parameter provided during the collection flow (`agg_param`),